Listed buildings and locally listed buildings

 The adopted Local List

 The Local List provides up-to-date information about non-designated heritage assets that exist within Tower Hamlets.
-There are currently 169 locally listed buildings and 44 locally listed war memorials within the Borough.
-Information on these assets is available by clicking on the links below:

 The location of locally listed buildings can also be seen on the our interactive maps page.